immannan/elasticsearch/md/Lab_5.md

 #### Get pipeline API

-This API is used to retrieve the definition of an existing pipeline.
 Using this API, you can find the details of a single pipeline definition or find the definitions of all the pipelines.

 The command to find the definition of all the pipelines is as follows: